melfm/notes/docs/rnn.md

 # Recurrent Neural Networks

 The idea behind RNNs is the ability to connect previous information to the present task.
+One limitation of Vanilla Neural Networks is that they accept a fixed-sized vector as input and produce a fixed-sized vector as output.
+In addition, they perform this mapping using a fixed amount of computational steps (e.g. number of layers in the model).

 RNNs are neural networks that accept their own outputs as inputs.
 The most basic model would be at time step $t$, for $t \in {0,1,...,n}$ it accepts $X_t$ vector and a previous state vector, $S_{t-1}$ as input.
 It then produces a state vector $S_t$ and a prediction.

 \begin{equation}
 S_t = tanh(W(X_t \| S_{t-1}) + b_s)
 \end{equation}

 Here we are concatenating the input and state vector.
+They essentially combine the input vector with their state vector with a fixed but learned function to produce a new state vector.
+This is like running a fixed program with certain inputs and internal variables.

 \begin{equation}
 P_t = US_t + b_p